jpsirois/kijiji-enhancer/README.md

 ### [Kijiji.ca](http://www.kijiji.ca)

+- Add support of CMD/CTRL + Click to open Ad in a new tab
 - Increase listing images size __*__
 - Increase ad image (using the fullsize version) __*__
 - Add a more fluid layout to the ad page
 - Add image gallery keyboard navigation in ad page
-- Better font-family and size
+- Better font-family (Mac only) and size
 - Remove some ugly & useless color
 - Remove some useless & unfriendly elements

 ### [LesPAC.com](http://www.lespac.com)